vhscom/after-dark/README.md

 - Taxonomy Pages (e.g. Category and Tag listings)
 - Taxonomy Terms Pages (e.g. Pages listing taxonomies)

 To customize default blocking configure the `noindex_kinds` setting in the `[params]` section of your `config.toml`.
-For example, if you want to enable taxonomy for Hugo sections appearing in the menu do:
+For example, if you want to enable crawling for sections appearing in [Section Menu](#section-menu) add the following to your configuration file:

 ```
 [params]